 Click Here, or on the video-hold image above to access the livestream login.

 Tom’s floorwork class elaborates on the “sweep” of Breakin’ technique, and its numerous variations.
 The class incorporates weight-shift transitions, directional changes, continuous flow, and honors the dynamic leg work that is a cornerstone of Breakin’ footwork foundation.

 Knee coverings, knee pads, wrist support, socks, or shoes may be helpful.

 This is a class where the language and technique of urban dance forms and contemporary dance meet.
 The focus is to bring your dancing to another level, giving tools to improve each student’s quality of movement, through musicality, improvisation, wave movements, contractions of the muscles, floorwork and isolations, with an energetic across the floor work, phrases, and combinations.

 Class is geared towards getting in touch with the body while listening and being influenced by the people around us.
 Influenced from visualization, improvisation and various technical forms, I work on mind-body connection and versatility while aiming to build a community of listening and participation in the room.
 We will push our physicality through a series of movements meant to work on coordination and finding efficiency and joy in effort.
 The class then moves towards movement generation, durational practice and finding and getting in touch with the body’s senses, emotions and capacity.

 Visceral Movement Theory™—Flow & Power

 Inspired by movements of martial arts, athletics, and dance forms, throughout class participants hone their internal sense of fluid flow within their bodies as a driving force in suspension, dynamic balance, partnering, and maintaining power in movement.

 Dancers should expect floor-work, mid to high level movement, and working with partners of varied genders and sizes.

-Invitations and inquiries will be distributed by September 1.
+Invitations and inquiries are distributed by October 13.